The Event Stakeholder Gap: Why Attendee Experience Alone Does Not Prove Event Value

 Events are not one-sided experiences.
 They are ecosystems.

-That ecosystem often includes attendees, organisers, sponsors, speakers, partners, members, exhibitors, and the wider community around the event.
+That ecosystem may include attendees, sponsors, speakers, partners, members, organisers, exhibitors, and the wider community around the event.
 Each group arrives with different expectations.
 Each group defines value differently.
 And each group influences whether the event becomes a one-off moment or part of a stronger community experience.

 When event design focuses too heavily on one audience, value becomes uneven.